UniversityOfHelsinkiCS/oodikone/README.md

 ### Modules are missing after updating package.json

 You should always install the dependencies **inside** the container to have the application **inside** the container access them.
-This might be the case when someone else installs a new library and you only pull the changes in package.json.
-Use `docker exec -it <service> sh` to get inside the container and run `npm ci` to install modules.
+Module might be missing for example when someone else installs a new library and you only pull the changes in package.json.
+Use `docker exec <service> npm ci` to install modules inside the container.

 ### I get the "You are not authorized to use Oodikone" -message when I try to work with anon-data